MostafaGalal1/Sound-Recorder/README.md

 # Sound-Recorder
-Program records sound and save it in wmp extensions
+Application used to record voices and save it in a specific directory as wmp files